kerryoo/CodeSamples/README.md

 SwitchID: static class that contains the IDs for characters, passive items, character stats, and crowd control so classes can easily and clearly interact.

+In the ViViD AI folder you will find the following:

+Zombie is an abstract class that has a basic AI finite state machine written into it.
+It will wander around aimlessly until it finds a player in certain radius of sight, then start following the player.

+Basic Zombie inherits the Zombie class and has the added function of attacking when the player is in range.

+Fast Zombie inherits the basic Zombie class and will jump onto a player if he or she is in range.
+The zombie explodes on collision with the player.

+Boid and flockcontroller implement the boid algorithm to create a flocking mentality between AI so certain types of zombies form groups.